Iron-Stag-Games/Iron-Stag-Games.github.io/docs/lync/index.md

 # What is Lync?

-Lync is a file sync tool for Roblox created to fulfill a unique set of needs.
+Lync is a file sync tool for Roblox.

 It mimics the functionality of [Rojo](https://rojo.space/) with several major modifications.
 The two tools should be considered different flavors; Rojo being the default (and recommended!) tool, and Lync being the tool to use if it better suits your workflow.